getgauge-contrib/compareBrowserAutomationTools/compareCostOfSelectorMaintenance/README.md

 - Puppeteer - The selectors heavily depend on DOM.
 There doesn’t seem to be are no easy ways to do a text search unless user creates wrappers for it.

 **Why Taiko tests passed even when DOM changed**
-- Taiko has many options for [DOM independent selectors](https://taiko.gauge.org/#smart-selectors).
+- Taiko has many options for [selectors that are independent of DOM](https://taiko.gauge.org/#smart-selectors).
 It has options to search for text without worrying about it spanning across DOM elements.
 Smart selectors allow users to select element for interaction without inspecting DOM details.
 [Proximity selectors](https://taiko.gauge.org/#toleftof) help user select required element when multiple matches are found.
 All these were sufficient to handle the test cases given.
 > Taiko has fallback options that can be used DOM independent selectors are not sufficient!